orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.diskCache.writeCacheFlushLockTimeout

-Maximum amount of time till write cache will be wait before page flush in ms.
+Maximum amount of time the write cache will wait before a page flushes (in ms, -1 to disable).

 ```
 Setting name...: storage.diskCache.writeCacheFlushLockTimeout